Job hunting: 5 (free) tools to make your search easier

 Journaliste chez Welcome to the Jungle

-Between updating your CV, personalizing your cover letter and trawling job boards, the hunt for a new post can feel slow and repetitive.
+Between updating your resume, personalizing your cover letter and trawling job boards, the hunt for a new post can feel slow and repetitive.
 There are lots of tools that can transform how you apply and help to save you time, however, thus making your job search easier and more efficient.
-Karim Hechmi, aka ‘Uncle Karim’ on LinkedIn, the chief executive of Find Your Way, has put together a selection of his top 5 (free!) tools that can take the stress out of finding a job.
+Karim Hechmi, aka ‘Uncle Karim’ on LinkedIn, the chief executive of Find Your Way, has put together a selection of his top 5 free tools that can take the stress out of finding a job.

 Yes, Canva is a must-have tool!
 That’s why it’s at the top of Hechmi’s list.
 Perhaps you’ve used it to create your resume and we understand why.
 “It’s a great way to find the right resume template, adapted to your industry and your job,” he says.
 “It allows you to create fresh, up-to-date documents.”
 While Canva is often associated with resume creation, it has lots more to offer.
-“It’s also very useful for creating a LinkedIn banner or any content – such as a portfolio, for example – that could enhance your profile in your job search process,” he says.
+“It’s also very useful for creating a LinkedIn banner or any content—such as a portfolio, for example—that could enhance your profile in your job search process,” he says.

 The good news is that the free version offers a wide range of features, he says.
 It’s more than enough for your needs as a job seeker.
 Canva is also intuitive enough for those who are not experts in graphic design, though it takes time to feel completely at ease with it.
 “It takes some getting used to and you will have to familiarize yourself with the tool.
-For example, to create a CV, the management of column alignments can be a bit tricky,” Hechmi says.
+For example, to create a resume, the management of column alignments can be a bit tricky,” Hechmi says.

 2. Microsoft editor: for spelling enthusiasts

 Because recruiters are often ruthless with spelling, this tool is essential when applying for a job to avoid making disqualifying mistakes.
-“When applying for a job, it is very important to look professional, to proofread your application, and to avoid spelling mistakes at all costs,” says Hechmi.
+“When applying for a job, it’s very important to look professional, to proofread your application, and to avoid spelling mistakes at all costs,” says Hechmi.
 Letting the opportunity of a lifetime pass you by because of a few typos would be bad, especially given the number of tools there are to help you avoid this.
 So no more excuses!
 Microsoft editor can scan your texts and detect any little errors that have crept in.
 All you have to do is install the plug-in on your browser and follow the recommendations.
 It’s a very easy extension to use: simply log in with your Microsoft account to download it.
-Once installed, it will highlight mistakes as you go along.
+Once installed, it will highlight mistakes as you go.

 “Beyond correcting my spelling mistakes, this tool has also improved my writing skills,” says Hechmi.
 It not only corrects your work but helps you to think about what you are writing and to learn, “all while being practical and fun.”
 It’s free to those who have a Microsoft account.
-Be careful though, this extension is not compatible with all websites.
+Be careful though, as the extension is not compatible with all websites.

 3. Mailtrack: to ease the stress of waiting for a reply

 This can help you to stop obsessing about how your application was received.
 “One of the main problems, when you’re a candidate, is thinking, ‘Was the application I sent really opened and read?’,” says Hechmi.
 So how do you know if you’re wasting your time with a company?
 How do you know when it’s the right time to follow up with the recruiter?
 Mailtrack allows you to get information on how your emails were treated.
-“It is a Chrome extension that works with Gmail and allows you to know if your email has been opened and how many times it has been opened, which shows the possible interest of a recruiter in your application,” says Hechmi.
+“It’s a Chrome extension that works with Gmail and allows you to know if your email has been opened and how many times it has been opened, which shows the possible interest of a recruiter in your application*,” says Hechmi.

 For example, if you applied to a company a few weeks ago and your email was not opened or opened only once, there is a good chance that your application was discarded or did not meet expectations.
 On the contrary, if your application was consulted several times and at different times, this may mean that your profile is of interest.
 “The main advantage as a candidate is the time saved thanks to this key information,” he says.
-“You know when to follow up – which is key.”
+“You know when to follow up, which is key.”
 The only problem here is that Mailtrack works only with Gmail.
 Let’s be real, if we can stop torturing ourselves wondering if our application has been read, we’ll take it!

 4. Text Blaze: to make every message personal

 Yes, you’ve been told time and time again that if you want to make the right impression on recruiters, it’s essential to personalize your application.
-The problem is that if you are trying to send out 50 fresh applications, it can all take a long time!
+The problem is that if you’re trying to send out 50 fresh applications, it can take a long time!
 The Text Blaze tool is used to “pre-save messages and wording, which can save you a lot of time.
 It allows you to have a base of messages, which you can then personalize,” says Hechmi.
 “It’s a good tool to save time, and still gives you a high-quality output.”

 On Text Blaze, you define the pieces of sentences to personalize.
-You can isolate the elements that change for each application: the name of the contact person, the name of the position, the skills, etc. That way, you won’t put the wrong recipient’s name on an application letter when you are updating an old one!
+You can isolate the elements that change for each application: the name of the contact person, the name of the position, the skills, etc. That way, you won’t put the wrong recipient’s name on an application letter when you’re updating an old one!

 5. Contact Out: how to find who you’re looking for!